-As a result of ten consecutive years without major hurricane losses, the FHCF has significant cash on hand to pay claims.
-In addition, it has \$1.5 billion in Series 2013A pre-event bond proceeds available for the 2016 season and \$1.2 billion of projected Series 2016A pre-event bond proceeds.
-For catastrophic events requiring funds beyond the cash and pre-event bond proceeds, the FHCF relies on post-event bonding and other revenue sources for claims paying capacity.
+For catastrophic events requiring funds beyond cash and pre-event bond proceeds, the FHCF relies on post-event bonding and other revenue sources for claims paying capacity.
 For catastrophic losses, either from an extreme single event or from multiple events, the FHCF will likely issue post-event bonds to pay claims and assess to repay the bonds.
-The potential assessment burden is estimated to be significantly lower to near none this year than in prior years.
-In the event bonding is required, conditions in the financial markets have also significantly improved over recent years, although, of course there cannot be a guarantee that all bonding can be placed.
-However, to serve its catastrophic purpose, the FHCF can and may need to execute one or more post-event financings
+The potential assessment burden is estimated to be near zero for the 2017 season.
+In the event bonding is required, conditions in the financial markets have also significantly improved over recent years.
+In addition, the FHCF can and may execute one or more post-event financings over a 12 month period in order to accommodate participating insurers' large losses that experience rapid loss development and exhaust their FHCF payout limits.